 Mike joined the staff of U.S. Sen. Max Baucus of Montana in 1983, serving for nearly 20 years as a legislative assistant (tax and trade), legislative director, Democratic chief counsel to the Senate Environment and Public Works Committee, and Democratic chief counsel and deputy staff director to the Senate Finance Committee.
 In 2003, Michael became a partner at K&L Gates, where he worked for more than a decade.

 In 2014, Mike returned to the Senate, again as Democratic chief counsel and deputy staff director to the Senate Finance Committee, this time under Sen. Ron Wyden of Oregon.
 In that role, Mike advised Sen. Wyden, party leadership, and other Democratic senators regarding Senate procedure, constitutional and other legal matters, substantive tax, trade, and health care policy, and political strategy, and he helped oversee the work of the Committee's Democratic professional staff.
-He was heavily involved in the development of major tax, health care, and trade legislation, including the Inflation Reduction Act (2022), the American Recovery Plan (2021), the CARES COVID recovery Act (2020), and the Trade Promotion Act of 2015.
+He was heavily involved in the development of major tax, health care, and trade legislation, including the Inflation Reduction Act (2022), the American Rescue Plan (2021), the CARES COVID recovery Act (2020), and the Trade Promotion Act of 2015.

 Mike also is an expert on the work of William Shakespeare, particularly as it pertains to political leadership.

 - Honorary doctoral degree, Salem State University (2016)

 - Adjunct professor of political science, Salem State University

 - John C. Stennis Center for Public Service, Senior Fellow

 - “Welcome to the Energy Tax Revolution!
 The Tax Provisions of the Inflation Reduction Act,” National Association of College and University Attorneys, Chicago, June 2023